creaworlds/jQuery-jDevice-Plugin/README.md

 Features
 --------
-* Helps you to Detect Mobile Device
+* Helps you to Detect a mobile device trow jQuery

 Dependencies
 --------